| | |

 A company with environmental goals that don’t hide things will expose more information (+evidence!) for their projects.

-While there are certain fast fashion brands with positive goals, it can be hard to recognize if they are real (or it is plain greenwashing) when considering their business model.
+While there are certain fast fashion brands with positive goals, it can be hard to recognize if they are real (or if it is plain greenwashing) when considering their business model.

 The quality of the clothing:

 How well are the garments made?
 Are they made to last, or do the items include mainly synthetic and unsustainable materials?
+Usually, the clothing made by fast fashion brands is low quality, and the pieces fall apart quickly.

 The factories:

+Read more about the factories of the company.
 Look if a specific brand was accused of using sweatshops and not paying a living wage to their workers.
+You can do that with a quick online search.

 The production model of the company:

+Is the brand selling hundreds of styles?
+Are they adding new trendy clothing items often?
 Is the brand following current trends?
 If yes, this is another sign of a fast-fashion brand.

 Lacking transparency:

 There aren’t PERFECT and 100% eco-friendly companies.
 If a company shares both the good and bad things and their future goals, that is a good sign.
+However, if they hide negative outcomes, showing only selected information, and bending the real data – that IS a lack of transparency and greenwashing.

 What Are The Disadvantages Of Fast Fashion - Almost Zero Waste